 - Because it is a less flexible material, it cracks in freezing temperatures, and many people turn to concrete patching products

-- Concrete offers 50+ years of use
+- Concrete offers 50+ years of use, making it more eco-friendly than asphalt

 - The only maintenance required is occasional degreasing